kindelia/Kindelia/WHITEPAPER.md

 promotes client diversity, allowing independent parties to implement their own nodes, decreasing our roles as lead developers and figureheads.
-Decentralized projects spent a lot of money trying to achieve technical decentralization, but not enough of them account for political decentralization, resulting in core developers being in a privileged position of power.
+Decentralized projects spent a lot of money trying to achieve technical decentralization, but doesn't account for political decentralization, resulting in core developers being in a privileged position of power.
 In that sense, a project based on zero knowledge proofs will never be as decentralized as a simpler network which anyone can audit, implement and understand.